Testing MSW effect in supernova explosion with neutrino event rates: Abstract

 \section{Abstract}

-Flavor transition mechanisms of supernova neutrinos during their propagation deserve a close scrutiny.
-We present a method to determine whether Mikheyev-Smirnov-Wolfenstein effect indeed occurs or not when SN neutrinos propagate outward from the SN core to the Earth.
-The non-MSW scenario for comparison is the classical flavor transition probability for neutrino propagation in the vacuum.
-Our approach involves studying time evolution of neutrino event rates in both liquid argon and liquid scintillation detectors.
-The former (latter) detector is sensitive to $\nu_e$ ($\bar{\nu}_e$) flux which is a linear combination of $\nu_e$ ($\bar{\nu}_e$) and $\nu_{\mu,\tau}$ ($\bar{\nu}_{\mu,\tau}$) fluxes from the source with the weighting of each component dictated by the flavor transition mechanism.
-Using currently available simulations for SN neutrino emissions, the time evolution of $\nu_e{\rm Ar}$ and $\bar{\nu}_e$ IBD event rates and the corresponding cumulative event fractions are calculated up to $t=100~{\rm ms}$ in DUNE and JUNO detectors, respectively.
-It is shown that the time dependence of cumulative event fraction in each detector and their ratio can be used to discriminate different flavor transition scenarios of SN neutrinos.
+Flavor transition mechanisms of supernova (SN) neutrinos during their propagation deserve a close scrutiny.
+We present a method to verify Mikheyev-Smirnov-Wolfenstein (MSW) effect during the propagation of SN neutrinos from the SN core to the Earth.
+The non-MSW scenarios to be distinguished from the MSW one are the incoherent flavor transition probability for neutrino propagation in the vacuum and the flavor equalization induced by fast flavor conversions.
+Our approach involves studying the time evolution of neutrino event rates in liquid argon, liquid scintillation, and water Cherenkov detectors.
+The liquid argon detector is sensitive to $\nu_e$ flux while liquid scintillation and water Cherenkov detectors can measure $\bar{\nu}_e$ flux through inverse $\beta$ decay process.
+The flux of $\nu_e$ ($\bar{\nu}_e$) is a linear combination of $\nu_e$ ($\bar{\nu}_e$) and $\nu_{\mu,\tau}$ ($\bar{\nu}_{\mu,\tau}$) fluxes from the source with the weighting of each component dictated by the flavor transition mechanism.
+Using currently available simulations for SN neutrino emissions, the time evolution of $\nu_e{\rm Ar}$ and $\bar{\nu}_e$ inverse $\beta$ decay event rates and the corresponding cumulative event fractions are calculated up to $t=100~{\rm ms}$ in DUNE, JUNO, and Hyper-Kamiokande detectors, respectively.
+It is shown that the area under the cumulative time distribution curve from $t=0$ to $t=100~{\rm ms}$ in each detector and their ratio can be used to discriminate different flavor transition scenarios of SN neutrinos.

 { PACS numbers: 95.85.Ry, 14.60.Pq, 95.55.Vj}